Salivala/Intervallic/README.md

 # Intervallic
 A simple cross-platform repeating interval

+## Version 2!
+* Complete rewrite of Intervallic
+* Completely new interface

+## Version 2 Features
+1. Multiple Intervals
+    * Each Interval runs in its own thread
+    * Intervals can be made on after the other, or multiple at once
+2. Progress bar
+    * Text-based progress bar, representing progress to the next interval reset

+## Techniques used
+* Reset and Tick Listeners
+    * Interfaces used with Interval to implement strategy pattern
+    * Alternatively these interfaces can be done through lambdas by the client
+* Dividing classes into seperate packages
+    * Interval has been encapsulated into its own package, and is available in my Interval repo now.

 ## Version 1 Features
 1. Slider to set and monitor intervals
 2. Intervals repeat at a regular pace